thermodo/ThermodoSDK/README.md

 ## Contributing

 We love our community and our fellow developers.
-If you find some other way to improve ThermodoSDK please let us know by [opening issue](https://github.com/robocat/ThermodoSDK/issues/new) or submitting a pull request.
+If you find some other way to improve ThermodoSDK please let us know by [opening issue](https://github.com/robocat/ThermodoSDK/issues/new).

 ## License